 And with so many herbs growing in the garden, a finishing salt is a great way to preserve their flavor and bring it to meals throughout the year.

-I made these little jars of rosemary lime herb finishing salt for the Burpee Home Gardens dinner event that I hosted a few weeks ago.
+I made these little jars of rosemary lime herb finishing salt for a Burpee Home Gardens dinner event that I hosted.
 Thankfully, I had a ton of fresh rosemary because I had to make 25 jars of herb salt.
-I’ve pared the recipe down to 10 jars to make it a bit more manageable, but you can scale it up or down depending on how many jars you want to make in the end.
+I’ve pared the recipe down to 10 jars to make it a bit more manageable here, but you can scale it up or down depending on how many jars you want to make in the end.

 Rosemary Lime Herb Finishing Salt